-

 - From a bloodstained journal, you read:

+Day One: I packed up some bottled water and got a move on.
+I decided to strike out east.

+Aliens attacked the city, we barely made it out with our lives.

 Day One: I packed up my kids' camping equipment and got a move on.
-I decided to strike out to the hills.
+I decided to strike out to the nearest forest.

-It was an honest-to-God zombie invasion, we barely made it out with our lives.

-Day One: I packed up some bottled water and got a move on.
-I decided to strike out to my dad's place in Kansas.

 Day Three: I've managed to get to an old ranger station and things are looking up compared to the last few days.